SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 1. Select "Manual" from the "Mode" drop down menu.
 2. Select whether you want to change tyres and possibly a specific tyre compound using the "Compound" drop down menu.
 You can also use the small button beside the drop down menu to query the simulator for the currently mounted tyre compound and tyre set, if this data is provided.
 3. Select the number of the mounted tyre set.
 This is important, so that the "Practice Center" can manage the number of laps driven with this specific tyre set.
 4. Enter the cold pressures, you have chosen for the new tyres.
+This is particular important, otherwise the cold pressures derived by the Race Engineer will be wrong.
 5. Finally click on the button "New Stint" or choose the corresponding command from the "Stints" menu.

-It is recommended to use the "Auto" mode in races, since then the pitstops are reliable detected by the Race Assistants, whereas in Practice sessions, it will be much better to create the different practice stints manually.
-Esspecially the ideal cold tyre pressures derived by the Race Engineer will be mostly wrong, when the tyre change has not been planned and prepared under the control of the Race Engineer, which is typical in a practice session.
+It is recommended to use the "Auto" mode in races, since then the pitstops are reliable detected by the Race Assistants (and the additional data like tyre set and tyre pressures will be taken from the pitstop plan), whereas in Practice sessions, it will be much better to create the different practice stints manually.
+Esspecially the ideal cold tyre pressures derived by the Race Engineer will be mostly wrong, when the tyre change has not been planned and prepared under the control of the Race Engineer, which is uncommon in a practice session.

 ### Exporting data to the session database

 At the end of your session, you can decide which data should be transfered to the session database by clicking the small check marks for each lap in the list of driven laps.
-"Practice Center" will already have selected all valid laps for your convinience.
+"Practice Center" will already have selected by default all valid laps for your convinience.
 Then choose the command "Export to Database" from the "Session" menu.

 Please note, that this export is possible only once, to prevent duplicate data entries in your database, and cannot be undone.
 Therefore check your selection carefully beforehand.

-You can also store your session data in any location on your PC for later inspection using the "Save a copy..." command from the "Session" menu.
+You can also store your session for later inspection in any location on your PC using the "Save a copy..." command from the "Session" menu.
 The mentioned data export can also be initiated from a saved copy - very helpful, if you are exhausted after your session and want to defer the data inspection for later.

 ## Strategy Development